x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/change-deleted-item-retention.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://social.technet.microsoft.com/forums/msonline/home?forum=onlineservicesexchange) or [Exchange Online Protection](https://social.technet.microsoft.com/forums/forefront/home?forum=FOPE).

-## Change how long permanently deleted items are kept using new Exhange admin center
+## Change how long permanently deleted items are kept using new Exchange admin center

-1. In the new EAC, navigate to **Recipients > Mailboxes**.
+1. In the new Exchange admin center (EAC), navigate to **Recipients > Mailboxes**.

    The **Mailboxes** page is displayed.